sdiehl/kaleidoscope/tutorial.md

 ```

-Now that we have reasonable code coming out of our front-end, lets talk about executing it!
+Now that we have reasonable code coming out of our front-end, let's talk about executing it!

 Adding a JIT Compiler
 ---------------------